 Originally from Northumberland, British tenor Alex Banfield is familiar with the opera, concert and oratorio platforms, having performed with the Vienna Tonkünstler Orchestra, Royal Northern Sinfonia, BBC Philharmonic Orchestra, Liverpool Sinfonia and the Orchestra of Opera North.
-He is currently a full-time chorister at Opera North and performed regularly on BBC Radio as a guest soloist.
 For Opera North, Alex made his role debut in 2017 as 'Hrazda' in Janacek’s Osud and in the 2018/19 season sang 'Raoul de St Brioche' in their acclaimed revival of The Merry Widow.
-This winter he performed 'Jonathan Dale' for Opera North in their UK premiere of Silent Night, a Pulitzer Prize-winning opera by American composer Kevin Puts.
-Next spring he will perform the principle role of ‘Sam Kaplan’ in Kurt Weill’s Street Scene for Opera North.
+In the Winter of 2018 he performed 'Jonathan Dale' for Opera North in their UK premiere of Silent Night, a Pulitzer Prize-winning opera by American composer Kevin Puts.
+In 2020 he performed the principle role of ‘Sam Kaplan’ in Kurt Weill’s Street Scene for Opera North, and was due to perform ‘Henrik’ in A Little Night Music, which was cancelled.
+He is currently a young artist at Theater Basel's OperAvenir 20/21.
+For them he will be singing ‘Tamino’/‘Armed Man’ in Die Zauberflöte, ‘Eumete' in Il ritorno d'Ulisse in patria and ‘Rinuccio’ in Gianni Schicchi.

 In opera Alex has sung Nemorino in Opera North’s innovative Whistle Stop Opera tour of The Elixir of Love (Donizetti) and has sung the Prince of Persia in the critically acclaimed concert performances of Turandot (Puccini), and the Young Lover in Il Tabarro (Puccini) on the main stage.
 He has also sung Le théière & La rainette in L’enfant et les sortilèges (Ravel) and the title role in Albert Herring (Britten) for the Samling Academy where "one could readily see a massive future for him in the opera world" (The Yorkshire Post).
 Alex's operatic credits include Raoul de St Brioche The Merry Widow and Lysander A Midsummer Night’s Dream for the RNCM and also Peter Quint The Turn of The Screw with the Manchester Opera Ensemble.
 As a guest soloist with the Orchestra of Opera North, Alex performed selections from La bohème (Puccini) in concert, singing the role of Rodolfo.